j4cobgarby/kvfs/README.md

  - A C compiler toolchain (we use gcc)
  - The linux headers/module build scripts (which on Arch linux are in the package `linux-headers`)

+## Permissions

+When mounting a kvfs instance, you can specify a GID.
+This GID will be given read/write permission to all the files within that specific instance.
+Kvfs will read this value from the mount options string, and it's the only mount option it accepts.

+Running `init.sh` will mount an instance at /dev/kvs1, with the GID of the group "kvfs" as its mount option.